Picovoice/rhino/binding/unity/README.md

 2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

 ## Packaging
-To build the package from source, you have first have to clone the repo with submodules:
+To build the package from source, you first have to clone the repo with submodules:
 ```console
 git clone --recurse-submodules git@github.com:Picovoice/rhino.git
 # or